7 Easy Ways to Improve Conversions with Optimized Landing Pages

 Additionally, you need to ensure that your headline is the largest element on the page so it can’t be missed.
 Place it at the top center of the page, or aligned to one side just above your supporting copy.

-You can use the plugin to get both, headline and keyword suggestions, directly from the WordPress dashboard.
-You can also perform a complete SEO audit on your site.
+You can use the plugin to get both, headline and keyword suggestions, directly from your WordPress dashboard.
+It also enables you to do a a complete SEO audit on your site.

 Step 3: Organize Copy Into a Simple Format

-As we mentioned before, users rarely read every word on the page.
+As I mentioned before, users rarely read every word on the page.
 That’s especially true if your copy is long, dense, and overwhelming.

 Instead of throwing difficult paragraphs at your readers, organize your copy into a scannable format that lets them consume it quickly.
 If readers notice they can easily skim your content, they’ll be more likely to read it.